RAF 15 Operation Frothblower ~ Plzen 16-17 April 1943 (revised edition)

 Their target is the Škoda Works in the city of Pilsen (we know it today as Plzeń).
 A diversionary attack on Mannheim will draw night fighter defences away from the Main Force.

-But during the Second World War it had been diverted entirely to armaments.
-This would not have been with the blessing of the Czech People.
 They had been occupied as a result of the Munich Pact between Nazi Germany, Great Britain and France, the outcome of the Munich Crisis of 1938, and in which the Czech Government had been excluded from all negotiations, with, of all people acting as mediator, the Italian Fascist Dictator, Benito Mussolini.

-Strange.
-An angry page of history flutters afresh on the desk.
 Three years ago, Afghanistan’s future was discussed with the Taliban Insurgency without involving the sitting legitimate Afghan Government.
-And now we look on, not unlike a shrivelled up Neville Chamberlain puppet.

 Lesson to be learned?